tcsvn/pyadlml/docs/user_guide.rst

 Datasets
 --------
-There are 8 supported datasets so far:

-- Aras
-- Casas aruba
-- Mitlab subject 1
-- Mitlab subject 2
-- Tuebingen 2019
-- Amsterdam
-- Uci adl binary ordonez A
-- Uci adl binary ordonez B

-if you happen to find a dataset in the wild that is not included in this list please let me know.
-It is very hard to find the datasets online.
-You can find more about the :ref:`Dataset View`
+Pyadlml supports 8 datasets so far.
+If you happen to come by a dataset, that is not included in this list please let me know and I will add the dataset to the library.
+It can be very hard to find datasets online.
+For a full list and more information about each dataset visit :ref:`Dataset View`.

-Usually a dataset consists of two dataframes, the logged activities and the recorded device readings.
+Usually a dataset is composed of two dataframes, the logged activities and the recorded device readings.
-An entry of the activity dataframe consist of the *start_time*, the *end_time*  and the *activity* that is performed.
-Here is an example how this could look like:
+An entry of the activity dataframe consist of the *start_time*, the *end_time*  and the *activity* that is being performed.
+Below is an example how this could look like.

 .. csv-table:: df_activities
    :header: "start_time", "end_time", "activity"